 This technique provides a nice pressure relief valve.
 Of course this is valuable to the other “idea-people” on the team as well (anyone can bring the ideas they’ve bottled up to the Future Planning meeting).
 I’ve found it works well, but only if you have good buy in on the project’s principles & priorities.

-A project’s principles define how the team acts during the project.
+A project’s principles (or tenets) define how the team acts during the project.
 A well-functioning team knows the principles and lives them day-to-day.
 They are non-negotiable rules for behavior.

 There exist projects where “peanut buttering” make sense; where doing a lot of little things “just good enough” is the path to success.
-I, personally, don’t ever want to be associated with projects like that, but there are valid reasons for them.
+I, personally, don’t like to be associated with projects like that, but there are valid reasons for them.

-We will do a few things and do them very, very well; we are better off not having a capability than doing it poorly.
+We will do a few things and do them very, very well; we are better off not having a feature or capability than doing it poorly.
 There are always future versions.

 Getting a team to buy into this principle will require you, as the leader, to also buy into it.
 If you are living this principle, then every time YOU have a new idea you will, naturally, by default, ask yourself the question “Does this idea help us do the few things we’ve already decided to do better?”.
 If the answer is no, then put the idea aside.